Green-Software-Foundation/sci-ai/SPEC.md

 > TODO

 - Why does this specification exist?
-- What is it's intended purpose?
+- What is its intended purpose?
 - How this aligns and differs with the overall SCI specifcations (aka we are diving into some aspects of defining R for the area of AI)

 ## Scope